Continuous-wave all-optical single-photon transistor based on a Rydberg-atom ensemble

-\textit{Characterization of the SPT.---}To assess the performance of the single photon transistor, we use a wavefunction Monte Carlo (wfMC) method \cite{Dalibard1992,Molmer1993} to simulate the system dynamics starting with a Gaussian control pulse containing a single photon.
-This approach provides insight into the number of emitted photons conditioned on the presence of Rydberg excitation and their distribution in real time \cite{Derivation}.
-The localization of Rydberg excitation resulting from probe photon scattering plays a critical role in the functioning of the SPT, as it reveals the location of the blockaded region.
-During storage dynamics, the excitation transfers to a collective superposition of $\ket{r_\mathrm{c}}$ coupled to a collective superposition of $\ket{e_\mathrm{c}}$, which has an enhanced decay rate $C_c\gamma_{e_\mathrm{c}}$ for the cavity ($d_\mathrm{c}\gamma_{e_\mathrm{c}}/2$ for the FS).
-This leads to an enhanced input/output rate $\gamma_{\mathrm{out}}$ by a factor of $C_{\mathrm{c}}\propto N$ ($d_{\mathrm{c}}/2\propto N/2$).
-When the excitation localizes due to a spontaneous emission jump in the probe branch $\hat{L}_{ge_\mathrm{p}}^l$, the number of atoms participating in the superposition decreases, resulting in a longer lifetime and enhanced gain of the transistor.
-However, this extended lifetime is only valid for large detuning i.e. $\Delta \gg (C_{\mathrm{c}}+1) \gamma_{e_\mathrm{c}}$for the cavity ($ \Delta \gg2d_{\mathrm{c}} \gamma_{e_\mathrm{c}}$ for FS), as on resonance, the lifetime becomes shorter due to localization \cite{Gorshkov2007a,Gorshkov2007b,Zeuthen2017}.
-Therefore, the proposed SPT can only function in the off-resonant regime, as previously studied in the context of spin wave decoherence \cite{Murray2016}.
+\textit{SPT characterization.---}To assess the SPT performance, we use a wave-function Monte Carlo (wfMC) method~\cite{Dalibard1992,Molmer1993} to simulate the system dynamics starting with a Gaussian control pulse containing a single photon.
+This approach provides insight into the number, emission mechanism and temporal distribution of emitted probe photons conditioned on the presence of a control Rydberg excitation, represented by dephasing jumps~\eqref{eq:L_kappa}–\eqref{eq:L_geL}\cite{Derivation}.
+When the $l$th atom in state $\ket{e_\mathrm{p}}$ emits a probe photon, described by a $\hat{L}_{ge_{\mathrm{p}}}^l$ jump, the control Rydberg excitation localizes in the blockaded region around the $l$th atom due to the limited range of the interaction $\mathcal{V}_{kl}$ [Eq.~\eqref{eq:L_ge} and~\eqref{eq:L_geL}].
+This localization is crucial for the SPT functioning because it enhances control-photon storage time as follows.
+During storage dynamics, the control photon transfers to a collective superposition of $\ket{r_\mathrm{c}}$ coupled to a collective superposition of $\ket{e_\mathrm{c}}$, which has an enhanced decay rate $C_\mathrm{c}\gamma_{e_\mathrm{c}}$ for the cavity ($d_\mathrm{c}\gamma_{e_\mathrm{c}}$ for the FS).
+This leads to an enhanced input-output rate $\gamma_{\mathrm{out}}$ by a factor of $C_{\mathrm{c}}\propto N$ ($d_{\mathrm{c}}\propto N$).
+Whenever a $\hat{L}_{ge_\mathrm{p}}^l$ jump occurs, the number of atoms participating in the superposition decreases by localization, resulting in a longer lifetime.
+However, this extended lifetime is only valid for large detuning $\Delta$, whereas on resonance, the lifetime becomes shorter due to localization~\cite{Gorshkov2007a,Gorshkov2007b,Zeuthen2017}.
+Therefore, the proposed SPT can only function in the off-resonant regime, as previously studied in the context of spin-wave decoherence~\cite{Murray2016}.